Types of equity release

 Interest payable

 With a home reversion scheme, there's no interest to pay or repayments to be made.
-The provider allows for interest in the price they pay for the share you sell them, and you continue to live in your home rent-free.
+The provider allows for interest in the price they pay for the share you sell them.
+And you continue to live in your home rent-free.

 Which type of equity release is right for me?